 The goddess of imaginary light

-- Doki Doki Literature Club!: One of the first things we learn about Sayori is that she is prone to sleeping late and being late to school.
+- Doki Doki Literature Club!: One of the first things we learn about Sayori is that she is prone to sleeping in and being late to school.
 This seems at first just to be a side-effect of her flighty nature, but then it's revealed that she's had horrible depression her entire life, and she sleeps a lot because of that.